Beautiful Plants For Your Interior

 The blade disks rotate in both directions so that the blades are worn evenly on both sides.
 This is a ‘self mulching’ mower, meaning that the grass falls to the lawn and serves as a natural fertiliser, resulting in a healthy green lawn.

 The cutting width of this mower however is quite narrow at 6.25in (16cm) compared to other machines.
-The mowers cutting gradient is not too bad though for a budget robot mower and is a capable 15° (25%).
+The mower’s cutting gradient is not too bad though for a budget robot mower and is capable 15° (25%) inclination cut.

 The Landxcape has a PIN code that protects against unauthorised mower activation, which is an important feature.
 In addition to the ‘rain sensor ‘(which will stop the mowing in the event of rain), the Landxcape also has ‘lifting and tilting’ sensors, which offer additional safety and security, as the blades will stop immediately if the mower is lifted once started.

-As with all robotic mowers, the Landxcape LX799 automatically returns to its docking station (docking station is also waterproof) when it finishes cutting, and or to recharge when the battery power is low.
+As with all robotic mowers, the Landxcape LX799 automatically returns to its docking station (the docking station is also waterproof) when it finishes cutting, and or to recharge when the battery power is low.

 With no programming needed and starting at the simple press of a button, the Landxcape LX799 is great value for money for those with small to medium-sized gardens.